-While perpetual issuance of coins would improve the security and reliability of the Bitcoin system, others have argued that a zero-issuance policy is an eternal Schelling point.
+While perpetual issuance of coins would reduce uncertainty over miner revenue, others have argued that a zero-issuance policy is an eternal Schelling point in cryptocurrency.
 15 If users really hate the kind of implicit taxation that comes with perpetual issuance, the gamble on the less secure zero-issuance architecture could pay off by creating higher perpetual demand than a comparable low-issuance asset.